RikkaApps/websites/www/privacy_policy.md

 ## 2. Anonymous identifier

-In the case of in-app purchase, we use an anonymous identifier to help us verify the purchase.
+In the case of in-app purchase, an anonymous identifier participate in purchase verification.
 The anonymous identifier is generated the first time the application is launched.
-Clearing the data of the application, reinstalling the application, factory reset the device, will reset the identifier.
+Clearing the data of the application, reinstalling the application or factory resetting the device will reset the identifier.
 As mentioned the identifier is anonymous, we cannot trace information back to individual devices or users.

 The following applications have an in-app-purchase function.